 1. Tell us a bit about yourself.
 Where are you from and what were you doing before arriving at THINK Global School?

-Born and raised in Connecticut, I attended Manhattanville College where I was a student athlete on the field hockey team.
-I graduated with a degree in management and a HR concentration and I always had an interest in business.
+Born and raised in Connecticut, I attended Manhattanville College where I was a student-athlete on the field hockey team.
+I graduated with a degree in management and an HR concentration and I always had an interest in business.
 Prior to TGS, I worked in HR in sports.

 2. What are your favorite aspects of your job?

 The most rewarding part of my job is that I have the opportunity to change lives.
 TGS is truly a dream job for many and I am able to be a part of that process.